ottoGet your BioMap

 Should I also test Free T3 and Free T4?

 Yes.
 TSH alone doesn't show the full picture.
 Free T3 and Free T4 show how much active thyroid hormone your body is actually producing and using.
+Poor T4-to-T3 conversion can cause hypothyroid symptoms even with normal TSH.

 Check all your biomarkers at once